shijithpk/website/content/blog/2021-12-21-wikipedia-page-abuse/index.md

 If we look back at 2021 through the lens of wikipedia abuse, which pages have fallen victim the most?

-(I should make it clear these violations may have only been on page for a few hours or days before someone caught it and reverted it.
+(I should make it clear these violations may have only been on the page for a few hours or days before someone caught it and reverted it.
 So this is more a record of failed attempts at abuse, rather than successful ones.)

 If we just look at articles related to India politics, the page covering the 2021 Tamil Nadu Assembly elections saw the most abuse with 215 users reverted in 2021.
-Pages about elections that happened this year or are coming up in 2022 like the UP elections saw a lot of abuse.
+Pages about elections that happened this year or are coming up in 2022 like the UP elections generally saw a lot of abuse.

 ![Most abused Indian pages on Wikipedia in 2021](2021_top_10.webp)

 One entry in the top 10 I didn't know much about was Muhammad Iqbal.
-The national poet of Pakistan, he wrote the patriotic song 'Saare Jahan Se Acha' that many Indians are familiar with, and he was also the first to present the two-nation theory that Muslims should have their own separate country.
+The national poet of Pakistan, he wrote the patriotic song 'Saare Jahan Se Acha' that many Indians are familiar with, and he was also the first to present the two-nation theory of Muslims deserving their own separate country.

 From what I can make out, the edits reverted are a mixture of vandalism and good-faith edits from users on both sides of the border, with many taking issue with him being referred to as just 'Muhammad Iqbal' instead of a more respectful '[Allama](https://en.wikipedia.org/wiki/Allamah) Muhammad Iqbal'.

-The amount of growing interest in the UP elections can be seen by how from August to November, it was ones of the pages most abused each month, impressive for an election whose dates haven't even been announced yet.
+The amount of growing interest in the UP elections can be seen by how from August to November, it was one of the pages most abused each month, impressive for an election whose dates haven't even been announced yet.

 ![Most abused Indian pages on Wikipedia each month -- Politics Pages](politics_monthly.webp)